Cheb Mami: International recognition

+Controversy

 Arrest, imprisonment, and release

 Cheb Mami was under an international arrest warrant after being indicted in October 2006 for "voluntary violence, sequestration, and threats" against an ex-wife, and failing to answer a court summons on 14 May 2007.
 He was accused of attempting to force an abortion on his then-girlfriend, magazine photographer Isabelle Simon.
 During a trip to Algeria in the summer of 2005, Simon was locked in a house belonging to one of Cheb Mami's friends, where an abortive procedure was attempted on her.
 Afterwards in France, she realized the fetus was still alive, and she later gave birth to a daughter.
-Cheb Mami had accused his manager Michel Lecorre (a.k.a.
-Michel Levy) of organizing the abortion plan; Levy was later sentenced to four years for plotting and organizing the assault.
+Cheb Mami had accused his manager Michel Levy of organizing the abortion plan; Levy was later sentenced to four years for plotting and organizing the assault.
 Cheb Mami was arrested in France several days before his trial and taken into custody by officials at a Paris airport as he arrived in the country from Algeria on 22 June 2009.

 In July 2009, a Paris court found him guilty of drugging and attempted forcible abortion, and sentenced him to five years in prison.

 On 21 September 2010, his lawyers applied for conditional release, a request that was turned down on 12 October 2010.
 Upon a second appeal however, the French court agreed for his conditional release on 23 March 2011.

 Plagiarism

-In July 2015, Cheb Mami had to compensate 200,000 euros to Cheb Rabah (born Rabah Zerradine) for plagiarizing his texts.
-The songs in question are "Le raï c'est chic", "Madanite", "Ma vie deux fois", and "Gualbi Gualbi".
+In July 2015, Cheb Mami and his production company EMI were ordered to pay a 200,000 euro fine to Algerian songwriter Rabah Zerradine, who performs under the name Cheb Rabah, for plagiarizing at least in part lyrics from several of his songs.
+The court ruled that Zerradine should be recognized as the sole author of four songs ("Le raï c'est chic", "Ma vie deux fois", "Mandanite", "Gualbi Gualbi") and as the original co-author of "Desert Rose", which achieved worldwide success in the early 2000s.